aspnet/Blazor.Docs/index.md

       <div class="col-md-8 col-md-offset-2">
         <section>
           <h2>Full Stack .NET</h2>
-          <p class="lead">Do full stack .NET development using stable and consistent tools, languages and APIs both in the browser and on the server. </p>
+          <p class="lead">Do full-stack .NET development using stable and consistent tools, languages and APIs both in the browser and on the server.</p>
           <a href="https://www.microsoft.com/net" class="btn btn-primary">Learn more about the .NET platform</a>
         </section>
         <i class="glyphicon glyphicon-tasks"></i>